 Remember, medication therapy may not alleviate all the symptoms of OCD and you can’t change the employee’s behaviours.

 If you feel the person is struggling in their role, don’t be afraid to talk to them about it and how you might be able to support them with individual tasks.

 Consider whether there’s a better role for them that will reduce their anxiety, or even fit better with their behaviour.
-For Example: Some employees with OCD may be great at routine tasks or quality control for example.
+For example: Some employees with OCD may be great at routine tasks or quality control.

 Offering support for some of their symptoms is another way of showing support:

 For example, some employees with OCD may feel the need to wash or sanitize their hands regularly due to their symptoms, so don’t expect them to shake hands or share a phone.

 As we’ve already said, you can’t change their behaviour, so don’t even try, your time would be better spent in working with the sufferer to understand and support them.

 Looking for a comprehensive employee benefits platform?
 We’ve got you covered.